mikra01/nimodpi/README.md

 sysdba for the connecting user.

 ### demo
-run the demo with "nimble demo".

 before running, adjust  "/demo/democredentials.nim" (login and connection_string) for the database you like to connect to.
 No ddl is executed.

+run the raw ODPI-C demo with "nimble demo". run the nim demo with "nimble db_oracle".

 ### Todo
-direct bindings almost completed except SODA; a nimish abstraction layer is WIP (see db_oracle.nim)
+direct bindings almost completed except SODA; the nimish abstraction layer (db_oracle) is functional but more examples needed. next steps would be provide documented examples and cleanup of some quirks.

 Comments, bug reports and PR´s appreciated.